RedAndBundle/Red.MultipleLayouts.Doc/README.md

 Try it today and impress your clients with an easy and intuitive way of selecting the correct report layout.

 ## Business Logic
-If there are one or less Custom Report Layouts for the current report Business Central will print the default layout.
+If there are one or less Custom Report Layouts for the current report Dynamics 365 Business Central will print the default layout.
-If there are more than one Custom Report layouts for the current report and one applicable entry in the setup table Business Central will use that layout.
+If there are more than one Custom Report layouts for the current report and one applicable entry in the setup table Dynamics 365 Business Central will use that layout.
-If there are more than one Custom Report layouts for the current report but no entries in the setup table Business Central will let the user choose which layout to use.
+If there are more than one Custom Report layouts for the current report but no entries in the setup table Dynamics 365 Business Central will let the user choose which layout to use.
-If there are more than one Custom Report layouts for the current report and  more than one applicable entries in the setup table Business Central will let the user choose which of the applicable entries to use.
+If there are more than one Custom Report layouts for the current report and  more than one applicable entries in the setup table Dynamics 365 Business Central will let the user choose which of the applicable entries to use.

 ## Setup
 To select the layout you want to use please navigate to "Red Layout Selection".
 In this page you can select reports and the condition on which layouts are selected